A new year calls for fresh starts and new adventures. Discover 22 fresh new travel experiences that also give back to people and protect the planet.

 18. Ride a rickshaw with a difference (Jaipur, India)

 There’s no better way to discover the vibrancy of the streets of Jaipur than from an e-rickshaw – particularly one that is owned and operated by a woman from a low-income household.
-On a spin around the city with the Pink City Rickshaw Co., your hostess will share a taste of Rajasthan with stops to try kachoris, sweet lassi and one of the best kulfi around.
+On a spin around the city with the Pink City Rickshaw Co., your hostess will share a taste of Rajasthan with stops to try kachoris, sweet lassi and one of the best kulfi around, a must-do on your holiday in India.

 17. Learn a craft with the deaf and mute community (Hue, Vietnam)